Satkhandagama: Subject matter of the Agama and its commentaries

-Satkhandāgama postulates karma theory, using a number of technical terms defining various concepts and mathematical notions.
+Ṣaṭkhaṇḍāgama postulates karma theory, using a number of technical terms defining various concepts and mathematical notions.
 The first three parts deal with the karma philosophy from the view point of the soul which is the agent of the bondage and the last three section discusses the nature and extent of the karmas.

-The commentary on the first five parts is known as the Dhavalā.
+The commentary on the first five parts is known as the Dhaval्ā.
 The commentary on the sixth part is known as the Mahādhavalā.

 Dhavalā is divided into 16 sections which is as follows: